 What are electric fences?

 Take four or five strands of high tensile wire, add insulators, grounding rods and a fence charger, and you have an electric fence.
 An electric fence produces a brief, high-voltage pulse approximately once per second – in other words, an electric shock.
 Depending on how high the voltage is set, any person or animal touching the electric fence will feel it.
 The shock is a deterrent since most animals wish to avoid pain.
+Electric fences for this reason are a popular option for lifestock paddocks and containment.

 A psychological phenomenon